richpauloo/beautiful-jekyll/research.md

 *(A) Open basin, pre-groundwater development: surface and groundwater systems connect.
 Groundwater discharges dissolved solids into surface water which exit the basin.
 Groundwater at this stage is predominantly fresh (e.g., < 1,000 mg/L).
 (B) Partial basin closure: groundwater pumping causes reduction or elimination of baseflow to streams.
 Pumped groundwater returns to the basin via irrigation return flow.
 Dissolved solids begin to accumulate in shallow groundwater.
 (C) Closed basin: falling groundwater levels cause subsurface inflow to drain adjacent basins.
 Streams lose to groundwater.
 Water primarily exits via evapotranspiration (ET), which further concentrates dissolved solids in groundwater.
 Salts migrate into the deeper aquifer.*

 ***

-## Regional Groundwater Quality Management Models
+## Towards Regional Groundwater Quality Management Models

 Nonpoint-source groundwater contamination threatens to gradually degrade the quality of vast quantities of groundwater on time scales of decades to centuries in many parts of the world.
 Hydrogeophysical models of fluid flow in porous media (aquifers), and the equations to solve contaminant transport problems were initially developed for field-scale point-source pollutants, and are computationally expensive to solve at regional scales.
 Emerging contaminants of concern from agricultural nutrient management and closed basin salinization threaten the sustainability of regional-scale groundwater resources, and demand groundwater quality management models that currently do not exisit.